pandrein/Translational_control/README.md

 # A workbench for the translational control of gene expression

-These codes allow to quantify similarities between Ribo-seq Profiling coming from different datasets.
+These codes allow us to quantify similarities between Ribo-seq Profiling coming from different datasets.

 ## Downstream phase: